cregan727/nf-rnator/README.md

 # RNATOR

-A Nextflow pipeline for Alithea MERCURIUS BRB-seq data (kit PN 10813, V5D barcode set), built to align BRB-seq data, split fastqs by sample and
+A Nextflow pipeline for Alithea MERCURIUS BRB-seq data (kit PN 10813, V5D barcode set):

-FastQC → multi-genome STARsolo (a plate can mix species across wells) → per-well h5ad conversion → split/merge by project → per-plate and per-project HTML QC reports with a real 8x12 spatial plate map, including detection of cross-genome sample mixups.
-Also runs cutadapt to split fastqs.
+FastQC → cutadapt-based fastq splitting by sample → multi-genome STARsolo (a plate can mix species across wells) → per-well h5ad conversion → split/merge by project → per-plate and per-project HTML QC reports with a real 8x12 spatial plate map, cross-genome sample mixup detection, and a Methods section with the exact STARsolo command(s) and full annotation provenance for every plate/genome that contributed to it.

 ## Requirements